litestar-org/litestar/docs/usage/channels.rst

 Managing history
 +++++++++++++++++

-Some backends support a per-channel history, keeping a certain amount of :term:`events <event>` in storage.
+Some backends support per-channel history, keeping a certain amount of :term:`events <event>` in storage.
 This history can then be pushed to a :term:`subscriber`.